MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-apps-troubleshooting.md

 Take these steps:

-1. Make sure you have the same version of source code that was used to build and deploy your app.
-1. Make sure you are loading the correct symbols for your deployment.
+1. Make sure you have the same version of source code that was used to build and deploy your app.isua1.
+Make sure you are loading the correct symbols for your deployment.
 To do this, view the **Modules** window while Snapshot Debugging and verify the Symbol File column shows a .pdb file loaded for the module you are debugging.
 Note that the Snapshot Debugger will try to automatically download and use symbols for your deployment.

 ## Issue: Symbols do not load when I open a Snapshot